cloudfoundry-community/bosh-vault/README.md

 director are in the `local-dev` directory.

 ### Option 1: All-In-One Test Deploys
- 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local vault-cfcs binary
+ 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local bosh-vault binary
  1. Run `make run` to start the config server
  1. Run `make test-deploy-nginx` to deploy NGINX that will serve a single page that is filled with plain text credentials to show they can all be generated.

 ### Option 2: Just The Director
- 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local vault-cfcs binary
+ 1. Run `make bosh-lite` to setup a local bosh-lite director running UAA and configured to communicate with a local bosh-vault binary
  1. Run `make run` to start the config server
  1. Run `eval $(./bin/blite env-eval)` to seed your terminal's environment with the credentials of your local bosh director so you can use standard `bosh` commands

-### Option 3: Blite/vault-cfcs Power User
+### Option 3: Blite/bosh-vault Power User
  1. Make sure the certs you want to use are in `local-dev/certs` (the next step will generate default certs if they don't exist)
  1. Run the compiled binary using your desired configuration (or the default in `local-dev/config`)
  1. Run `blite create` passing in operator and vars files using the `BLITE_OPS_FILE_GLOB` and `BLITE_VARS_FILE_GLOB` environment variables, at a minimum you'll need what is captured in `local-dev/operators` and `local-dev/vars`.
 Alternatively just add operator/vars files directly to those directories using the same naming convention.